 Maine is setting a thoughtful, reasonable approach to legal marijuana to support small businesses

 Colorado has had the most success with legalized cannabis.
 They reduced the black market, provided reasonable taxes that made products competitive for the consumer sand the capped income, so people feel they get a “deal”.
 Comparatively, California has been the cookie monster of greed – creating havoc in the industry and hurting small businesses and the equity players they say they want to help.
-NYC’s failed rollout has paved for the way for over 1,500 unlicensed stores run by quick-thinking entrepreneurs selling products at a premium.
-Maine, known for its no-nonsense common sense, seems to be setting an updated example of how to run a successful program.
+NYC’s failed rollout has paved for the way for over 1,500 unlicensed stores run by quick-thinking entrepreneurs selling products at a premium. known for its no-nonsense common sense, Maine is getting it right about legal weed and is setting an updated example of how to run a successful program.